interfacevisionblog/interfacevisionblog.github.com/_posts/2014-06-23-vision-minimal-webserver.md

 We have a data-structure of messages that is also the behavior of the program.
 That makes the message-configuration very easily re-used in a multi-threaded environment.
 We aren't allocating memory all the time and we are able to activate message-configurations without the overhead of locking and worrying about re-entrance.
 We get the speed of "single threaded" programming in a multi-threaded environment.
 Woo hoo!

+If you find our work on message-oriented programming interesting, please follow us [@interfaceVision](http://www.twitter.com/interfaceVision) and/or [@erichosick](http://www.twitter.com/erichosick).